David James is a native of Louisville who is dedicated to community service, public safety, and public service.

 University of Louisville Board of Trustees

 Board of Governors for Speed Art Museum

 Restorative Justice Louisville Board of Directors

 James says he looks forward to working with residents and businesses in the Sixth District to promote not only public safety and economic growth but also an understanding of how everyone can play a role in making the district a better place to live.

 He works closely with schools in the community to provide back to school supplies and has assisted the Girls Scouts from Wheatley Elementary to take a trip to Washington DC with private funds.

 David married his sweetheart, Michelle on July 9th, 2011 at the Old Louisville Women’s Club.
 Together, they have two daughters Jessica and Jordan and a granddaughter Marlo.
-David and Michelle reside in historic Old Louisville where they enjoy long walks with their dog, Charlie.
+David and Michelle reside in historic Old Louisville where they enjoy long walks with their dog, Cooper.